dapr/quickstarts/11.hello-dapr-slim/README.md

 ## Step 4 - Post Messages to your Service

-Now that Dapr and our Node.js app are running, let's POST messages against it, using different tools. **Note**: here we're POSTing against port 3500 - if you used a different port, be sure to update your URL accordingly.
+Now that Dapr and the Node.js app are running, you can POST messages against it, using different tools. **Note**: here you are POSTing against port 3500 - if you used a different port, be sure to update your URL accordingly.

-First, let's POST the message by using Dapr cli in a new command line terminal:
+First, POST the message by using Dapr cli in a new command line terminal:

 Windows Command Prompt
 ```sh